Sally’s 4-great-Grandparents and also 5-great grandparents:

 and the other fourth part to be equally divided between the following children of Joshua Rayner decd namely Mary Oxley, Sally Rayner, William Rayner, Joshua Rayner, Laodice Rayner—

-In witness whereof I the said William Rayner have to this my last will and Testament set my hand & Seal this 16th day of July in the year of our Lord 1827– Signed sealed and declarred in presents of
+In Witness whereof I the said William Rayner have to this my last Will and Testament set my hand & seal this 16th day of July in the year of our Lord 1827– Signed sealed and declared in presents of

 Test: James Ward